TERA: Self-Supervised Learning of Transformer Encoder Representation for Speech: Acknowledgment

-\begin{IEEEbiography}[{ }]{Hung-yi Lee} received the M.S. and Ph.D. degrees from National Taiwan University (NTU), Taipei, Taiwan, in 2010 and 2012, respectively.
-From September 2012 to August 2013, he was a postdoctoral fellow in Research Center for Information Technology Innovation, Academia Sinica.
-From September 2013 to July 2014, he was a visiting scientist at the Spoken Language Systems Group of MIT Computer Science and Artificial Intelligence Laboratory (CSAIL).
-He is currently an assistant professor of the Department of Electrical Engineering of National Taiwan University, with a joint appointment at the Department of Computer Science \& Information Engineering of the university.
-His research focuses on spoken language understanding, speech recognition and machine learning. \end{IEEEbiography}
+{ \begin{IEEEbiography}[{ }]{Andy T. Liu} received the bachelor’s degree in electrical engineering from National Taiwan University (NTU), Taipei, Taiwan, in 2018.
+He is currently working toward the Ph.D. degree with the Graduate Institute of Communication Engineering, NTU, supervised by Professor Hung-yi Lee.
+His research interests include self-supervised learning, pre-training, and representation learning in the speech and NLP domain. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Shang-Wen~Li} received the Ph.D. degree from MIT Computer Science and Artificial Intelligence Laboratory, Cambridge, MA, USA, in 2016 supervised by Professor Victor Zue.
+Since 2019, he has been a Senior Applied Scientist with Amazon AWS AI.
+He was with Apple Siri and Amazon Alexa before joining AWS.
+His research interests include spoken language understanding, natural language generation, dialog management, and low-resource speech processing. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Hung-yi Lee} received the M.S. and Ph.D. degrees from National Taiwan University, Taipei, Taiwan, in 2010 and 2012, respectively.
+From September 2012 to August 2013, he was a Postdoctoral Fellow with the Research Center for Information Technology Innovation, Academia Sinica, Taipei, Taiwan.
+From September 2013 to July 2014, he was a Visiting Scientist with Spoken Language Systems Group, MIT Computer Science and Artificial Intelligence Laboratory, Cambridge, MA, USA.
+He is currently an Assistant Professor with the Department of Electrical Engineering, National Taiwan University, with a joint appointment with the Department of Computer Science and Information Engineering of the university.
+His research interests include spoken language understanding, speech recognition, and machine learning. \end{IEEEbiography} }